datatom-infinity/infinity-csi/README.md

 (CO) and infinity cluster.
 It allows dynamically provisioning infinity volumes and attaching them to workloads.

-Independent CSI plugins are provided to support block and fs backed volumes,
+Independent CSI plugins are provided to support block and fs backed volumes.

 For details about configuration and deployment of block plugin, please refer [block doc](./docs/deploy-block.md) and